Marine sealants for ports increase durability and protect the soil

 - Heavy mechanical stress resistance: along with the trucks delivering cargo containers comes the heavy loads.
 Not only are there heavy loaded trucks but also industrial cranes to move the containers to the ship.

-- Abrasion resistance: ports and harbors are subject to continuous traffic meaning that the sealants used on concrete fields must be extremely resistant to abrasion caused by the traffic.
+- Abrasion resistance: ports and harbors are subject to continuous traffic meaning that the marine sealants used on concrete fields must be extremely resistant to abrasion caused by the traffic.

 - Weather resistance: last but not least, sealants used in ports are always exposed to the elements from sunshine to rain to snowfall depending on the location.
+The uv radiation, temperature fluctuations and wet conditions are not to affect the marine sealant system.

 - Curing time: different types of sealants for ports require different curing times.
 Usually the most beneficial sealants cure fast and so minimise downtime.
+Note that the durability of ultra fast curing marine sealants may be compromised.

 - Durability: sometimes the more complex application method and longer curing time results in an extremely durable sealant which does not require maintenance for the first 25 years.
 This however, means longer initial downtime.

-- Need for maintenance: some sealants may be fast and easy to apply but might not lead to a maintenance free result.
+- Need for maintenance: some marine sealants may be fast and easy to apply but might not lead to a maintenance free result.
 Therefore, it is good to consider whether short downtime due to maintenance is desired, or whether initial downtime could be extended in order to reduce the need for maintenance.

-Choosing the sealants for ports and harbors is not always as easy a job as one might think.
+Choosing the best marine sealants for ports and harbors is not always as easy a job as one might think.
 Many factors need to be taken into consideration and the physical properties of the sealant must be as beneficial as possible.
 Therefore, our experts are happy to help you choose the best possible sealing systems for your port or harbor construction.
 All you need to do is contact us and share some project details.